Whitireia New Zealand: History

 Whitireia was founded in 1986 in Porirua and was originally named Parumoana Community College.
 It was renamed Whitireia Community Polytechnic in 1989 and Whitireia New Zealand in 2010.
 It then partnered with WelTec, with the two organisations sharing a combined council.
 After running into financial difficulties, Whitireia was bailed out by the government with a NZ$15 million grant in 2018.
 Shortly afterwards, the combined board was sacked and replaced with a commissioner.

 Whitireia, alongside all other Institutes of Technology and Polytechnics (ITPs) in New Zealand, was subsumed into Te Pūkenga (New Zealand Institute of Skills and Technology) on 1 April 2020.

-In mid-July 2025, the Vocational Education Minister Penny Simmonds announced that Whitireia along with NorthTec, Western Institute of Technology at Taranaki (WITT), the Wellington Institute of Technology (WelTEC) and Tai Poutini Polytechnic (TPP) would temporarily remain with Te Pūkenga until final decisions were made in early 2026.
-On 16 July, Whitireia and Wel Tec confirmed that they would shut down their central Wellington creativity campus on 65 Dixon Street in late July 2025.
+In mid-July 2025, the Vocational Education Minister Penny Simmonds announced that Whitireia along with NorthTec, Western Institute of Technology at Taranaki (WITT), the Wellington Institute of Technology (WelTec) and Tai Poutini Polytechnic (TPP) would temporarily remain with Te Pūkenga until final decisions were made in early 2026.
+On 16 July, Whitireia & WelTec confirmed that they would shut down their central Wellington creativity campus on 65 Dixon Street in late July 2025.

+On 1 January 2026, it was confirmed that Whitireia/WelTec would remain part of Te Pukenga until 1 January 2027.